GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/reference.md

 **End Lobby Game**
 End the lobby game.
 This will trigger the "Lobby game has just ended" condition.

+**Get message variable**
+Store the data of the specified message in a variable.
+Use with the condition 'Message has been received' to know when the message has been properly processed by the host.

 **Open Game Lobbies**
 Open the game lobbies window, where players can join lobbies or see the one they are in.